amarao/duoload/README.md

 ## Installation

-There are three ways to get duocards:
+There are three ways to get Duoload:

 * Download an archive with pre-compiled binary
 * Build your own from source code